kjobson-neuro/kjobson-neuro.github.io/docs/Projects/Projects.md

 Coming Soon
 {: .label .label-purple }

-Here you will be able to find scripts and links to various projects and papers I have worked on.
+Here you will be able to find scripts and links to various projects, posters and papers I have worked on.